alb-dev/homecluster/README.md

 ## :book:&nbsp; Overview

 This is home to my personal Kubernetes cluster.
 [Flux](https://github.com/fluxcd/flux2) watches this Git repository and makes the changes to my cluster based on the manifests in the [cluster](./cluster/) directory.
 [Renovate](https://github.com/renovatebot/renovate) also watches this Git repository and creates pull requests when it finds updates to Docker images, Helm charts, and other dependencies.
+All infrastructere is hosted on my personal proxmox server powered by a intel nuc.

 ## :handshake:&nbsp; Community